andretreebus/vqlmanager/README.md

 # Installation:
-Install the required libs with pip or with installer

-Required libs

->PyQt5

->shutil

->collections

->qdarkstyle

-Note: This code runs on python 3.5 it should run on every python 3 version
+install python3.6 or later from the official python.org

+Open command prompt and create a virtual environment "venv" in some folder

+* python3 -m venv C:\path\to\new\virtual\environment

+pip will be available in the new environment install wheel and setuptools:

+* pip install wheel setuptools

+install PyQt5 and QDarkStyle

+* pip install PyQt5

+* pip install qdarkstyle

+PyQt will install sip as well

+I had to restart my pc before it worked

 # Execution
-To run this application just start up the main entry: switch to the local installation folder and run:
+To run this application just start up the main entry: vqlmanager.py Switch to the folder:

+* cd C:\path\to\new\virtual\environment

+and run the program

-python3 vqlmanager.py
+* python vqlmanager.py

+You can make a link on your desktop to start the app Start the program from the the environment folder.

+# Using the application